Mar2ck/DAIN-Vulkan-GUI/README.md

 * Perfect loop

 ### Needs to be fixed by Dain-ncnn author
-* Tile overlap (artifacting on motion when using tiles)
+* Add Tile overlap (artifacting on motion when using tiles)
+* Transparency (just causes glitchy output currently)

 ## Tips
 By default the program will process two frames at once (`-j 1:2:2`).
 This allows for the GPU to be used almost 100% of the time instead of pausing everytime a frame needs to be saved/loaded.
 The downside of this is that two frames will be in memory at once so a lower tile size will be needed.